Wikia/mediawiki-extensions-Cheevos/README.md

 	wfLoadExtensions(['Achievements']);

 Done!
-Navigate to "Special:CheevosVersion" on the wiki to verify that the extension is successfully installed.
+Navigate to "Special:Version" on the wiki to verify that the extension is successfully installed.

 #Configuration